 On my last post I talked about taking a private tour of the Prado Museum in Madrid.
-The tour was great way to learn a little bit about the art at The Prado, but I’ll be honest visual art will probably never excite me the same way music or live theater does.
+The tour was a great way to learn a little bit about the art at The Prado, but I’ll be honest visual art will probably never excite me the same way music or live theatre does.
 That’s okay.
 I still loved the tour I took, and I learned a lot.
-While I was on the tour, and after wandering through the museum on my own, I began to think about the different life lessons one could learn from the art and the artists at The Prado.
+After, while wandering through the museum on my own, I began to think about the different life lessons one could learn from the art and the artists at The Prado.
 So here are Life Lessons Learned at The Prado Museum.

 Life Lesson at The Prado – Be a Better Version of Yourself

-At The Prado Museum there is a self portrait by German Painter Albrecht Dürer.
-To me it didn’t seem like anything special, but on my tour I learned that Dürer did something different with his self portrait.
-Instead of painting himself as he was (a poor struggling artist) he put on some fancy robes and painted himself in the same way one would paint a king or queen.
+At The Prado Museum, there is a self-portrait by German Painter Albrecht Dürer.
+To me, it didn’t seem like anything special, but on my tour, I learned that Dürer did something different with his self-portrait.
+Instead of painting himself as he was (a poor struggling artist) he put on some fancy robes and portrayed himself in the same way one would a king or queen.

 What I learned – be a better version of yourself.
 Sure maybe pretending you’re a King isn’t the most realistic thing to do, but I believe there is merit in thinking ahead to who you want to be and what you want to do and acting that way now.
-For example if you want to travel, but haven’t you need to stop thinking “I can’t travel.
-I’m not a traveler” and change your mindset and behaviour to “I can travel.
-I am a traveler.”
+For example, if you’d like to travel to travel, but haven’t you need to stop thinking “I can’t travel.
+I’m not a traveller.”
+You need to change your mindset and behaviour to “I can travel.
+I am a traveller.”

 Life Lesson at The Prado – There’s Nothing Wrong With Studying The Greats